Italy may be in Easter lockdown, but the party's on at sea - WTMJ

 The U.S. Centers for Disease Control and Prevention issued a “framework” for resuming cruises in the U.S., but the industry says the health agency hasn’t spelled out the details that companies need to operate their ships.
 Once the CDC provides technical requirements, industry officials say it takes about 90 days to prepare a ship for sailing.

 The cruise companies complain that last fall’s CDC framework is outdated and should be scrapped.
-They say it was issued before vaccines were available and before the restart of cruises in Europe, which they say have safely carried nearly 400,000 passengers under new COVID-19 protocols.
+They say it was issued before vaccines were available and before the restart of cruises in Europe, which they say have safely carried thousands of passengers under new COVID-19 protocols.
 And they complain that cruising is the only part of the U.S. economy that remains shuttered by the pandemic.

-The Cruise Lines International Association trade group is lobbying for an early July start to U.S. cruising.
+The Cruise Lines International Association trade group is lobbying for an early July start to U.S. cruising, noting that loyal cruise customers will just go to elsewhere.

 AP reporters Colleen Barry in Soave, Italy, Nicole Winfield in Rome, and David Koenig in Dallas, contributed to this report.